Kyoundere/devops103a/readme.md

 - `ansible all -a "ls"`
 - Which should list the local storage of each connected node

+## Installing Ansible on Windows

+- Ansible does not support Windows.
+However, Windows has a feature called WLS
+- WLS stands for Windows Linux Subsystem - It replicates a linux environment within windows and allows you to use many linux tools
+- To turn on WLS, go into your windows search bar, and search 'Turn Windows features on or off', and press enter.
+- From there on, scroll down until you see "Windows Linux Subsystem" and tick that checkbox.
+- Next, launch the microsoft store (from the search bar) and search 'Ubuntu' within the store.
+It should be free - click on 'Get' to install the latest version.
+  - If you do not have microsoft store enabled, Ubuntu can be installed via PowerShell instead.
+Enter the following commands sequentially to install Ubuntu on WLS:

+    ````
+    cd c:\
+    Invoke-WebRequest -Uri https://aka.ms/wslubuntu2004 -OutFile Ubuntu.appx -UseBasicParsing
+    Add-AppxPackage Ubuntu.appx
+    ````
+    And then use windows search to search 'Ubuntu'.
+Run the Ubuntu app you find on windows search, and follow the instructions on screen.
+Then, follow the instructions to install ansible on Linux above.

 ## Ansible Playbooks
 - Playbooks save time
 - They are YAML/YAML files that are used to implement configuration management